vodolaz095/repfor/README.md

 * d - delay in seconds, before repeating the command, default is 3 seconds
 * o - where to stream stdout of command, default is /dev/stdout
 * e - where to stream stderror of command, default is /dev/stderr
+* l - limit the number of tries to execute command given, default is `-1` - infinitely

 Examples: